Sorry, you need to enable JavaScript to visit this website.

 - What is the long-term sustainability plan (after the WG sunsets) for the data?

-- What does the WG need to make these data FAIR, and how could the PAGES financial support help?
+- What does the WG need to make these data meet FAIR and CARE principles, and how could the PAGES financial support help?

 - Have you already identified someone to do this work?
 If so, would this person be interested in learning about training opportunities?